 8.4.
 We’re not responsible to you for disruptions caused by anything beyond our reasonable control (see Clause 13.0 (“Matters Beyond our Reasonable Control”)), apart from as set out in our Complaints Code of Practice.

 9.1.
 Please contact Customer Support if you’re planning a move and we’ll try to reduce any difficulties this can cause to your Services.
-We can only provide our Services at your new home if this is already set up to be connected to our Network at the time you move.
-If we do provide our Services to you at your new home, we’ll usually treat you as a new Customer.
-This means you’ll have to go through the ordering process again and any Minimum Period for Services at your new home will start on the Services Start Date for those Services at your new home.
+We can only provide our Services at your new home or business if this is already set up to be connected to our Network at the time you move.
+If we do provide our Services to you at your new home or business, we’ll usually treat you as a new Customer.
+This means you’ll have to go through the ordering process again and any Minimum Period for Services at your new home or business will start on the Services Start Date for those Services at your new home or business.
 In addition, you may have to pay an Activation Charge and/or an Installation Fee (although you may be able to use your existing Equipment) and you may not be able to keep your existing phone number.

 Please Note that if you purchase our Services for (and to be provided immediately on moving to) your new home, and your move was during a Minimum Period for your Services at your previous home, we will not charge you a Service Termination Fee for ending the Services at your previous home.
 You can get more information on the Charges you’ll have to pay if we are able to provide our Services at your new home, during the ordering process.